carushi/ParasoR/README.md

 ```

 ## Example
-We prepared a shell script 'check.sh' for test run.
+A shell script 'check.sh' can be used for a test run.
-This script runs by the commands as follows.
+This script is exected by typing the commands as follows.

 ```
 cd script/